ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/inmusic-festival-tickets-giveaway.markdown

   \ luck!</p>\n"
 entry-title: "Win a 3-day festival and 7-day camping ticket for INmusic Festival!"
 entry-content: "<p>Enter the draw to win a 3-day festival and 7-day camping ticket\
-  \ for INmusic Festival by entering below before 23:59 on 1st of May 2019.</p>\n"
+  \ for INmusic Festival by entering below before 23:59 on 22nd of April 2019.</p>\n"
 has-winner: false
 prize-description: "There will be 2 winners.
 Each winner will win the following prize:\
   \ a 3-day festival and 7-day camping ticket to INmusic festival, lake Jarun, Zagreb\